giacomoorsi/usa-news-politicization/index.md

 Although our principal analysis did not lead to the expected results, we accidentally stumbled into something interesting.
 As shown in the matrix above this paragraph, signed polarization negatively correlates with Twitter followers.
-To put it simply: Twitter users are left-wing-biased.
+>To put it simply: Twitter users are left-wing-biased.

 To confirm this data-driven gift, we went on the lookout for literature that would comment on our findings.
-We did not have to go too far from what we had already analyzed, Pew Research themselves conducted a study in 2018 which highlighted the fact that Twitter users are much more representative of the sphere supporting the Democratic Party.
+We did not have to go too far from what we had already analyzed, Pew Research themselves conducted [a study in 2018](https://www.pewresearch.org/internet/2019/04/24/sizing-up-twitter-users/) which highlighted the fact that Twitter users are much more representative of the sphere supporting the Democratic Party.
-36% identify themselves as democrats, which is a 20% increase of the survey-based value of 30%.
+36% identify themselves as democrats, which is a 20% increase of the national, survey-based value of 30%.

 ## Conclusion